 Ableist: discrimination or prejudice against an individual or group with a disability.

-Accessibility: refers to the degree to which materials, spaces, or experiences are designed to allow for an individual to participate and contribute equitably.
-Something is considered accessible if it allows for individuals to independently acquire the same information, engage in the same interactions, and enjoy the same services.
-This applies to all aspects of the student experience across university life, including classroom and non-classroom experiences, physical and digital spaces, and within educational and promotional materials.
-Accessibility should be considered at all stages of the design process using Universal Design frameworks, accessibility standards, and relevant legislation.
+Accessibility refers to the degree to which materials, spaces, or experiences are designed to allow for the full and complete participation of individuals with disabilities.
+Accessibility allows individuals to independently acquire the same information, engage in the same interactions, and enjoy the same services.
+It applies to all aspects of experiences, inside and outside the classroom.
+Accessibility should be considered in every design deliverable using Universal Design frameworks, relevant legislation, and current digital accessibility standards as guides.

 Accommodations: personalized supports or adjustments that remove specific barriers with the goal of ensuring an individual can meet essential requirements or perform their job duties.
 Accommodations are determined on a case-by-case basis through an interactive process.